Dragon Quest II: Music

 Koichi Sugiyama composed and directed the music for the game.
 The first album of Dragon Quest II, Suite Dragon Quest II ~Gods of the Evil Spirits~, was released in February 1987.
 It covers ten orchestra version soundtracks with a twenty-five minute "original sound story"; this suite was performed by the Tokyo Strings Ensemble.
 Some of the tracks are classical and some are jazz.
 On August 20, 1987, the first "Family Classic Concert" was held.
 In this concert, Dragon Quest and Dragon Quest II's music was performed by the Tokyo Strings Ensemble.
 Later in October 1987, the concert recording was released as a symphonic suite CD under the title Dragon Quest in Concert.
 Music of Dragon Quest II were also released as a piano CD, a Drama CD and several Symphonic Suite albums.
 Dragon Quest II's musics were also collected in music compilations, like Symphonic Suite Dragon Quest Best Selection Vol.1 ~Roto~ (1997), Dragon Quest Game Music Super Collection Vol. 1–3 (2001–2002), Symphonic Suite Dragon Quest Complete CD-Box (2003) and Symphonic Suite Dragon Quest Scene-Separated I~IX (2011).

 "Only Lonely Boy", the background music in the game's name and password input interface, was arranged as a vocal promotional song and released as a single by Anna Makino named “Love Song Sagashite”.
 Since the sequel takes place 100 years after the original Dragon Quest, Sugiyama decided to use pop music to suggest the game took place at a later time than the previous game.
 This music is also used for Japan professional baseball team Chiba Lotte Marines' fight song.
 The song that is played when wandering the fields of Dragon Quest, "Unknown World", is also played when the Hero is in that area.
-The ending theme "My Road, My Journey" is also the ending song of related anime Dragon Quest: Dai's Great Adventure.
+The ending theme "My Road, My Journey" is also the ending song of related anime Dragon Quest: The Adventure of Dai.